Anshul619/HLD-System-Designs/src/DesignComponents/Kafka/ReadMe.md

 - Zookeeper manages Kafka Cluster ( new broker, new partition etc. ) and brokers coordination
 - Zookeeper also manages leaders selection in the Kafka Cluster.
 - For every partition, there would be 1 leader ( reader/writer of the partition ) and 1 or more follower ( which keeps replicating the leader ).
-- Based on configured **replication factor**, the number of followers would be decided.
+- Based on configured `replication factor`, the number of followers would be decided.

 ## Consumer Group
 - The name of an application is essentially represented by a consumer group
 - A consumer in Kafka can be part of one or more consumer groups.
 - A consumer group in Kafka is a collection of consumers who work together to ingest data from the same topic or range of topics.
-- The ‘-group' command must be used to consume messages from a consumer group.
+- The `-group` command must be used to consume messages from a consumer group.

 ## Schema Registry
 - Schema Registry holds Avro schemas & ensures that schema used by producer and consumer, are identical.